 SCHLAFGÄNGER/ BED LODGERS

-“Schlafgänger is a book for the adventurous who expects challenges, exertions and debates from literature...
-The experience that can be made by reading Schlafgänger is unique.”
+“Schlafgänger is a book for adventurers who expect challenges, exertions and debate from literature […] The experience that can be had when reading is unique.”
 Felix Schneider, WOZ

 “Dorothee Elmiger has achieved something very rare, namely a convincing merger of politics and poetry.
 Schlafgänger is an elaborate discussion about questions concerning voluntary and forced immigration and emigration, about political and imagined boundaries...
 She succeeds in presenting a book in which the spheres of politics and poetry sparklingly overlap.
 It is a brilliant contribution to the debate.”
 Linus Schöpfer, Tagesanzeiger

 Intense, political, combative: a novel about wealth and distribution, about migration and crossing boundaries

 Somewhere deep in Europe’s forest they meet each other.
 Border crossers, smugglers, refu-gees, workers, asylum seekers, inspectors, artists, instrumentalists, actors, journalists, grant holders, logisticians, students and ghosts.
 They come from everywhere.
 They are all surro-gates of our time and they are carrying on a conversation.
 They discuss one’s origins and justice, bodies and the state, import and export, home and migration, happiness, music and death.

 Dorothee Elmiger has written a novel that sheds light on the controversial questions of our day.
 And she finds a language to do so that has not yet been heard in contemporary German litera-ure.

 Rights sold to: Seagull Books (English World); Editions d’en bas (French), Kabusa (Swedish);